oahull0112/ESIFHPC4/README.md

 | FIO***         | Yes      | No          | Optional  | Yes   |

 \*** benchmark still in early development; not yet in repo.

+## Changelog

+### July 29, 2025
+- Removed Q-Chem from the suite
+- Moved BerkeleyGW from "Class B" to "Class A"